VielLosero/Dirty-System-From-Scratch/README.md

 It is recomended to run on a virtual machine the first time you try it.
 Be care if you don't know what are you doing.
 Know how to build LFS BLFS MLFS and GLFS are recomended.
 Take a look.
-This can destroy your system, you are warned.
+This can break your installed system, you are warned.

 ## How to install the repository and build from sources.
 Clone the repository and move it to the / root dir.